 There are only three differences (that I know of) between the Regular and LITE versions of the AutoAqua Smart ATO’s.

-First, when the Regular (non LITE) version goes into either of the two alarm conditions (dry pump or excessive fill time) in addition to a flashing red LED, the unit sounds an Audible Alarm.
+- When the Regular (non LITE) version goes into either of the two alarm conditions (dry pump or excessive fill time) in addition to a flashing red LED, the unit sounds an Audible Alarm.

-Third, the LITE version is less expensive; it is priced at $77 USD vs. $140 for the non-Lite.
+- The LITE version is less expensive; it is priced at $77 USD vs. $140 for the non-Lite.
 That is a significant difference in price with a very small difference in function.

 The decision between the two was easy for me.
 I actually don’t want the audible alarm as it is (almost) guaranteed to go off in the middle of the night.
 A low reservoir or other malfunction can wait until morning.
 The red flashing LED is hard not to notice.